Configuring Servers - WHM (Part 1)

 Packages are a preset list of limits and settings that can be applied to the accounts you create.
 Since this package will be for our primary domain, we will be creating a package without limits that will only be used for the primary domain.

-- Change Max Parked Domains to "unlimited".
+- Max Parked Domains - Set it to unlimited.

-- Change Max Addon Domains to "unlimited".
+- Max Addon Domains - Set it to unlimited.

 - Click the Save button to save any changes.
 (No changes were needed here unless you have a unique configuration.)